openvinotoolkit/open_model_zoo/demos/python_demos/multi_camera_multi_target_tracking/README.md

-# Multi Camera Multi Person Python* Demo
+# Multi Camera Multi Target Python* Demo

-This demo demonstrates how to run Multi Camera Multi Person demo using OpenVINO<sup>TM</sup>.
+This demo demonstrates how to run Multi Camera Multi Target (e.g. person or vehicle) demo using OpenVINO<sup>TM</sup>.

 ## How It Works

 The demo expects the next models in the Intermediate Representation (IR) format:

-   * Person detection model (or person instance segmentation model)
+   * Object detection model (or object instance segmentation model)
-   * Person re-identification model
+   * Object re-identification model

 It can be your own models or pre-trained model from OpenVINO Open Model Zoo.
 In the `models.lst` are the list of appropriate models for this demo